AJAlabs/lockerjs/README.md

 2. From your local clone run `npm install`

-3. Once npm is finished you can fire up your app
+3. All you have to do now is fire up your app! `node app`

 ### Requirements